jimburch/JimBurch/README.md

 ## Full Stack Engineer & Web Developer

 - 🌵 &nbsp; Living in Phoenix, Arizona
-- 👨‍💻 &nbsp; Currently grinding full-time in the sports industry
+- 👨‍💻 &nbsp; Currently grinding full-time in the sports betting industry
+- ⚔️  &nbsp; Building a Discord bot for my New World guild
 - 🪴 &nbsp; 2021 Goals: Continue mastering the fundamentals and maintain a growth mindset
 - ⛰️ &nbsp; Fun fact: I love the outdoors and have a [hiking and camping blog](https://9to5hiker.com)